-In her role as a teacher the Director is said to teach one and thirty children simultaneously, while working with one child she continues to aware of the community of children and ready to respond to each.
-It is vital that the teacher understands the child as an individual and social being fully (his rhythms, pace, to see and pre-empt needs, the strength and predominance of his tendencies, sensitive periods and absorbent mind).
-The teacher who links the child to the environment must also have the theoretical knowledge and creative experiences to be able to respond to the needs arising, to assist the right person at the right time in the right manner to know what is necessary and what is sufficient, the aim being to, ‘help him help himself’.
-Unlike teacher’s of traditional school’s she does not aim to fix the child’s every problem but leaves him to work it out for himself and if one child disturbs another she does not scold or punish him but takes him to some new activity which is likely to gain his concentration
+In her role as a teacher, the Director is said to teach one and thirty children simultaneously, while working with one child she continues to aware of the community of children and ready to respond to each.
+The teacher must understand the child as an individual and social being fully (his rhythms, pace, to see and pre-empt needs, the strength and predominance of his tendencies, sensitive periods and absorbent mind).
+The teacher who links the child to the environment must also have the theoretical knowledge and creative experiences to be able to respond to the needs arising, to assist the right person at the right time in the right manner to know what is necessary and what is sufficient, the aim is to, ‘help him help himself’.
+Unlike teacher’s of traditional school’s, she does not aim to fix the child’s every problem but leaves him to work it out for himself and if one child disturbs another she does not scold or punish him but takes him to some new activity which is likely to gain his concentration.

 Attributes of an Observer

-As the inner life is not easily perceived we generally see the reactions of the child to obstacles and not the inner child, it is important to be able to observe difference and notice glimpses of inner child.
-To do this requires the usual mode of adult thinking to shift and an need unusual faith in child’s ability to uncover his true nature must develop.
-The observer must remember that we do not have all the information in front of us so it is important not to judge or assume but to still the mind in the moment and accept the fats you see, later it is possible to gather more information.
-It is a privilege to observe, avoid labeling, observing with love transforms wisdom.
+As the inner life is not easily perceived we generally see the reactions of the child to obstacles and not the inner child, it is important to be able to observe difference and notice glimpses of the inner child.
+To do this requires the usual mode of adult thinking to shift and the need unusual faith in child’s ability to uncover his true nature must develop.
+The observer must remember that we do not have all the information in front of us.
+Hence, it is important not to judge or assume but to still the mind at the moment and accept the fats you see, later it is possible to gather more information.
+It is a privilege to observe, avoid labelling, observing with love transforms wisdom.

-When children in the Montessori environment are observed they usually follow a similar pattern known as a ‘Curve of Work’, as while disorder presents abundance of varieties normalisation is a convergence of harmonious traits.
-Firstly, when children enter the classroom they cannot focus on one task, are disorderly and have a low attraction for the objects in their surroundings, secondly, the children become involved in an activity and focus their attention on preliminary work for an hour and a half after which there is an increase in noise and movement in the infants and teacher and there is a temptation to stop the class, but if the teacher continues to allow the class to work this becomes a rest period and the students enter into a third stage of focused efforts for a longer time with a final elevated stage where activity becomes calmer, more disciplined and this is when the most important work is likely to take place.
+When children in the Montessori environment are observed, they usually follow a similar pattern known as a ‘Curve of Work’, as while disorder presents abundance of varieties normalisation is a convergence of harmonious traits.
+Firstly, when children enter the classroom they cannot focus on one task, are disorderly and have a low attraction for the objects in their surroundings.
+Secondly, the children become involved in an activity and focus their attention on preliminary work for an hour and a half.
+After which there is an increase in noise and movement in the infants, there is a temptation to stop the class, but if the teacher continues to allow the class to work this becomes a rest period.
+The students enter into the third stage of focused efforts for a longer time with a final elevated stage where activity becomes calmer, more disciplined and this is when the most important work is likely to take place.

 Daily records include a quietly observed list of children who are not present, absent or late, rather than reading out a register of names.
-Birth-dates, and special events are noted and planned in advance.
+Birth-dates and special events are noted and planned.
 Files are kept with the children’s name, date of birth and date of admission.

-Throughout the day observations are recorded which will help to inform the monthly or 6 weekly report of child’s activities and a termly report for parents.
-These observations will include how a works with adults and those who escort him to the Children’s House, how the child performs his activities, looking for repetition, changes in activity and concentration and the manner in which he acts and watches demonstrations.
-The work attitude is noted, degree of involvement, how he responds emotionally to a mistake, (calm and keeps going or frustrated and gives up), his attitude towards and achievement of perfection and the was in which he simplifies those actions he has learnt, how he varies his activity from the way demonstrated, his will in choosing an activity and repeating it, the social and emotional development of a child, (waiting his turn, amiability, joyfulness, or interrupting, being aggressive, showing fear) and his social graces (humour, expression of regret and thankfulness), level of independence discipline or over-dependency and obedience to instruction.
+Throughout the day observations are recorded, which will help to inform the monthly or 6 weekly reports of child’s activities and a termly report for parents.
+These observations will include how a works with adults and those who escort him to the Children’s House, how the child performs his activities, looking for repetition, changes in activity and concentration and how he acts and watches demonstrations.
+The working attitude is noted, degree of involvement, how he responds emotionally to a mistake, (calm and keeps going or frustrated and gives up), his attitude towards and achievement of perfection and how he simplifies those actions he has learnt, how he varies his activity from the way demonstrated, his will in choosing an activity and repeating it, the social and emotional development of a child, (waiting his turn, amiability, joyfulness, or interrupting, being aggressive, showing fear) and his social graces (humour, expression of regret and thankfulness), level of independence discipline or over-dependency and obedience to instruction.
 Phobias, concerns and strong attractions will also be noted.